codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

 During the examples, there were also many constructors with validations and more code than the usual, if you are doing that a lot you should totally learn about Static Factories that are mentioned in Effective Java, it will teach you how to write more idiomatic constructors for your classes.

-There's also Inline classes, that's something that is comming to the next version of Kotlin and to some future version in Java.
+There's also Inline classes, that's something that is coming to the next version of Kotlin and to some future version in Java.
 When you need to wrap a single value like an Id.
-I will not give any examples but you can check the those two sources for [Kotlin](https://kotlinlang.org/docs/reference/inline-classes.html) and [Java](https://www.infoq.com/articles/inline-classes-java/)
+I will not give any examples but you can check those two sources for [Kotlin](https://kotlinlang.org/docs/reference/inline-classes.html) and [Java](https://www.infoq.com/articles/inline-classes-java/)

 ## Sources

 - Primitive Obsession
+- Data Clumps